 Corridor North Sea - Baltic does not offer the possibility to place late path requests.
+The applicant can make a late path request on another corridor and request a feeder/outflow for the lines of Corridor North Sea - Baltic.

 3.6 Ad-hoc path request phase